Azure/autorest.typescript/docs/2021-ga-release-blog-post.md

 ### PagedAsyncIterableIterator interface

-The results of List operations could be iterated by using the `PagedAsyncIterableIterator` interface.
-This will enhance the user experience that a new request need not be created to access the next page.
+List operations now return a `PagedAsyncIterableIterator` interface that can be used to iterate over the results.
+This is a better user experience than before where a new method call had to made to access the next page. ```

 ### ES6 Support